California State Route 46

 State Route 46 (SR 46) is an east-west state highway in the U.S. state of California.
 It is a major crossing of the Coast Ranges and it is the southernmost crossing of the Diablo Range, connecting SR 1 on the Central Coast near Cambria and US 101 in Paso Robles with SR 99 at Famoso in the San Joaquin Valley.

 The road that is now SR 46 was built and improved during the 1920s and was fully paved by 1930.
 The majority of SR 46 was originally designated as U.S. Route 466; however, after the latter was entirely removed from the U.S. Highway system, the eastern portion of the route became SR 46.

 Route description

+Route 46 is defined in section 346 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 101 instead of duplicating that segment in the other route's definition in the code: